breuner/elbencho/docs/usage/help-all.md

   --s3logprefix arg       Path and filename prefix of AWS S3 SDK log file.
                           "DATE.log" will get appended to the given filename.
+                          (Default: "aws_sdk_" in current working directory) --s3maxconns arg        Max number of connections per S3 client instance.
+                          (Default: Number of threads sharing the instance times iodepth.)
+[Not effective for builds with feature s3crt.]
-                          (Default: "aws_sdk_" in current working directory) --s3mpusizevar arg      Maximum number of bytes to subtract from part size of multipart uploads for random variance in part sizes.
+  --s3mpusizevar arg      Maximum number of bytes to subtract from part size of
+                          multipart uploads for random variance in part sizes.
                           The last uploaded part will be correspondingly larger to meet the full given object size.
 This only works for plain sequential uploads in objects-per-thread
                           mode, i.e. in combination with "-N".
+  --s3mpusplit arg        Normally, S3 MPU part size is defined via the "-b"
+                          parameter and elbencho takes care of submitting the individual parts.
+When this option is used, then the AWS S3 client object internally takes care of the splitting and submission of the individual parts based on the given split size.
+For this, "-b" has to be set to the full object size, but this also means each thread needs to allocate the full object size in memory.
+(Default: 0=disabled) [Only effective for
+                          builds with feature s3crt.]
   --s3multidel arg        Delete multiple objects in a single DeleteObjects
                           request.
 This loops on retrieving a chunk of objects from a listing request and then deleting the